gulrak/filesystem/README.md

 Alpine ARM/ARM64 Linux and Solaris 10 but should work on other systems too, as long as you have at least a C++11 compatible compiler.
 It should work with Android NDK, Emscripten and I even had reports of it being used on iOS (within sandboxing constraints) and with v1.5.6 there is experimental support for QNX.
-The support of Android NDK, Emscripten and QNX is not backed up by automated testing but PRs and bug reports are welcome for those too.
+The support of Android NDK, Emscripten, QNX, GNU/Hurd and Haiku is not backed up by automated testing but PRs and bug reports are welcome for those too and they are reported to work.
 It is of course in its own namespace `ghc::filesystem` to not interfere with a regular `std::filesystem` should you use it in a mixed C++17 environment (which is possible).